 The subsidiaries of one group operator have also promoted an additional cost methodology based on a counter-factual network.
 In essence, this replaces the MCC calculation of the Calculator, and includes Peak Vehicle Costs, and as proposed to two PTEs, leads to very substantially greater additional costs than the Calculator suggests.
 In neither case have the operators involved appealed against the outcome of the negotiations, and so questions remain about potential DfT attitudes to the operator’s methodology.
-There are also many technical concerns with operator assumptions that as yet have not been properly challenged.
+There are also many technical concerns with operator assumptions drawn on in their counter-factual calculations, that as yet have not been properly challenged.

 The Note that follows is very largely based on previous versions, but the opportunity has been taken to clarify text and update details where appropriate.
-Significant new material, principally drawing attention to changes in the last two years, are highlighted at the end of each section using italics.
+Significant new material, principally drawing attention to newer developments, are highlighted using italics.

 1 INTRODUCTION

 The Department for Transport (DfT) provides Guidance to English Travel Concession Authorities (TCAs) on how to calculate reimbursement for bus operators to compensate them for carrying free bus passengers under the English National Concessionary Travel Scheme.
 DfT’s Guidance does not have the force of law, but it carries substantial weight since it is the basis on which DfT will determine any appeals that bus operators may make, if they believe a TCA is not reimbursing them properly.
-DfT also makes available a Calculator spreadsheet which implements the recommendations in the Guidance, and can be used by a TCA to calculate the reimbursement due to an in individual operator from a TCA.
+DfT also makes available a Calculator spreadsheet which implements the recommendations in the Guidance, and can be used by a TCA to calculate the reimbursement due to an individual operator from a TCA.

 Current Guidance on reimbursement of concessionary travel for older and disabled people was largely devised in 2010, for application from April 2011, and has been marginally revised in subsequent years.
 The final version of the Guidance published for 2011-12 was subject to a number of iterations, during which some key principles were revised and associated text rewritten.

-Pteg and other interested parties have continued to be involved in dialogue with DfT throughout the evolution of the Guidance to the present day.
+pteg, the Urban Transport Group’s predecessor, and other interested parties have continued to be involved in dialogue with DfT throughout the evolution of the Guidance to the present day.
 All parties acknowledge that the subject of concessionary travel reimbursement is very complex and that in combination the large number of assumptions that need to be made lead to significant uncertainties.
 However, there are a number of issues on which there are differing views, which have substantial reimbursement implications.
 To date, modifications to the Guidance since November 2010 have been very minor.
 This may reflect DfT concerns that any significant changes to the Guidance would have a destabilising effect on many existing arrangements between TCAs and bus operators.
 However, pressure for more wide ranging revisions to the Guidance is likely to grow in the future.

 [It is notable that since the “new” Guidance and Calculator were introduced with effect from April 2011, the number of appeals made by bus operators has significantly reduced.
 While partly due to the more prescriptive nature of the Guidance, it is believed that it also reflects mistrust of the appeal process, which by reputation is supposed to have led to illogical and inconsistent outcomes that were satisfactory to neither party.
-It is difficult to assess the accuracy of these sentiments since DfT do not publish appeal Determinations and there is little to be gained by those directly involved in publicising outcomes.
+It is difficult to assess the accuracy of these sentiments since DfT does not publish appeal Determinations and there is little to be gained from publicising outcomes by those directly involved.
 However, the consequence is that while bus operators have often used the possibility of an appeal to increase pressure during the negotiating process, in practice there has been considerable reluctance to actually invoke the full Determination procedure, because of the unpredictability and hence perceived high level of risk associated with the outcome.